brotherbeer/mynum/README.md

 assert(a == 0);   // == defined in myoperators.h
 ```

-The number_t object required memory is allocated on the heap, call the clear function to deallocate the memory
+The object memory is allocated on the heap, call the member function 'clear' to deallocate.
 ```C++
 number_t a(123456LL);
 a.clear();